PianoPsycopath/Heliochronicon/ARCHITECTURE.md

 **Last verified against the main branch: August 14 2026** (Phase C: `Shaders.js` split into per-feature modules — see §7 Rendering table.
-Star-field magnitude LOD was attempted and reverted, see §8 item 2).
+Star-field magnitude LOD was attempted and reverted.
+Phase D: Vitest coverage for EclipseEngine pure helpers, TerrainController decision logic, `orbit_model` / barycenter dispatch, and the Aug 12 2026 eclipse suite — see §8 item 3).

 ## 1. What the system does